our authors

 DAN NORMAN

 Dan worked in the wireless industry for more than three decades and holds seven U.S. patents.
 He has been a professional sales performance speaker, a monthly columnist for three sales & marketing magazines, and wrote a book on sales excellence.
 He has a BFA from the University of Georgia and is a past member of the board of directors of the Florida Literacy Coalition.
 He has had several short stories published and is the creator of a published comic strip.
 He is married and lives in Colorado.
-PENANCE is his debut novel with more on the way.
+Penance is his debut novel.

 PENANCE (Mystery) - A startup company invents technology that will revolutionize the consumer credit industry by eliminating both identity theft and the need for passwords.
 An illegal investment plan by three individuals to purchase controlling stock in the company is thwarted when one of the conspirators carelessly leaves documents detailing their scheme at a vacation beach house.
 Justin Sanders, a down-on-his-luck ex-Air Force and commercial airline pilot and recently released from prison is seeking to rebuild his life as he recluses himself in the beach house.
 His discovery of the documents offers him the opportunity to move forward.
 However, he soon learns that rather than the documents leading him toward a promising future, they most certainly are going to lead him to an early grave as the original investment trio unleash hired killers to reclaim their prize by eliminating everyone who has come in contact with the documents.
 Think Sheelah Kolhatkar’s Black Edge with insider-traders colliding with John Grisham’s Camino Winds.